jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 #### CMS WSYWYG output

-It may not be apparent to somebody how to add lists in a CMS WSYWYG editor.
+It may not be apparent to somebody how to add lists in a content management system WSYWYG editor.
 Causing them to just visually create the list of items (for example using the bullet point shown in the previous example).

 #### Content editor skill gaps